finnpetrie/ME433/HW18/readme.md

 Final assignment for ME433.
-Unfortunately I could not finish the line following algorithm in time.
+Unfortunately I could not finish the line following algorithm in time - currently the robot drives forward.
 Included are designs, code that controls the robot, and images of the robot.